1. Release Overview

-2.5.5 Whitelist / Blacklist Items in My Programs
+2.5.5 Allowlist / Blocklist Items in My Programs

-A hardware support professional may determine what apps appear in the My Programs page either by creating a whitelist or blacklist.
-All programs that are shown on the My Programs screen by default will continue to appear except for the items placed in the blacklist.
+A hardware support professional may determine what apps appear in the My Programs page either by creating a allowlist or blocklist.
+All programs that are shown on the My Programs screen by default will continue to appear except for the items placed in the blocklist.

-2.5.6 Whitelist / Blacklist Items in My Controls
+2.5.6 Allowlist / Blocklist Items in My Controls

-A hardware support professional may determine what control items appear in the My Controls list either by creating a whitelist or a blacklist.
-The list will retain all default controls except for the items placed in the blacklist.
+A hardware support professional may determine what control items appear in the My Controls list either by creating an allowlist or a blocklist.
+The list will retain all default controls except for the items placed in the blocklist.